-- The factor purchases your receivables and advance you a percentage against them (say 80% by way of example).
-The 20% is held back in the event of customer deductions, markdowns or returns).
+- The factor purchases your receivables and advances against them (say 80% by way of example).
+The 20% is held back in the event of customer deductions or returns.

 - Most factors will insist on factoring all of your sales, since otherwise they may be stuck with only the risky accounts, referred to as “adverse selection”.

 - The factoring fee might be anywhere from 6/10 of 1% to 2 or 3 percent of the amount of your total sales.
-It all depends on the risk of bad debt they are assuming and the size of the invoices (it costs as much to handle a $100 invoice as a $1,000 invoice).
-Very risky accounts could be a higher percentage or might even be “client risk” if the factor deems them not too risky to guarantee.
+It all depends on the risk they are assuming and the size of the invoices (it costs as much to handle a $100 invoice as a $1,000 invoice).
+Very risky accounts might even be “client risk” if the factor deems them too risky to guarantee.

-- The customer receipts go into an account set up at their bank, and you receive the net, minus fee, deductions, and client risk bad debts.
+- The customer cash go into an account set up at their bank, and you receive the net, minus fee, deductions, and client risk bad debts.

-- Keep in mind that a factor will not finance or guarantee disputes or deductions, not will they manage or try to collect them for you.
+- A factor will not finance disputes or deductions, nor will they collect them for you.
 For deduction management, you must set up an internal department, the needed systems, or you can avoid that with expert deduction outsourcing.

 If you are looking to increase your international business, there are many options available for financing those transactions, including factoring.
 We can help develop the best alternatives for you to consider, including a recommendation for protecting your receivable against default.